MORPHINE SULFATE- morphine sulfate injection, solution

-Morphine Sulfate Injection is available in three concentrations for use with Patient Controlled Analgesia (PCA) infusion device.
+Morphine Sulfate Injection is available in four concentrations as NexJect™ syringes for intravenous administration.
 Dosing errors can result in accidental overdose and death.
 Avoid dosing errors that may result from confusion between mg and mL and confusion with morphine injections of different concentrations when prescribing, dispensing, and administering Morphine Sulfate Injection.
-Ensure that the proper dose is communicated and dispensed accurately.
+Ensure that the dose is communicated and dispensed accurately.

 Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals [see Warnings and Precautions (5)].

 Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, patient response, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].

 Monitor patients closely for respiratory depression, especially within the first 24–72 hours of initiating therapy and following dosage increases with Morphine Sulfate Injection and adjust the dosage accordingly [see Warnings and Precautions (5.2)].

 Administration of Morphine Sulfate Injection should be limited to use by those familiar with the management of respiratory depression.
 Morphine must be injected slowly; rapid intravenous administration may result in chest wall rigidity.

 Inspect Morphine Sulfate Injection for particulate matter and discoloration prior to administration.